antoinezanardi/dev-stamp/README.md

 1. **Comment**: Injects a comment at the end of the `body` tag (by default).
 2. **Meta Tag**: Injects a meta tag in the `head` section of the HTML.

-You can choose the mode by setting the `mode` option in the `StampOptions`.
+You can choose the mode by setting the `mode` option in the `StampOptions` described below.

 ### 🦋 Options